 What is a Dashboard and how is it different from a report?

 A Dashboard is a custom report based on survey data.
-We call it a Dashboard, rather than a report, because you can include charts from multiple surveys in a single Dashboard.
-Also, because you can apply live filters and interact with your data in a more dynamic, at-a-glance way.
+We call it a Dashboard, rather than a report, because you can pick and choose the charts you want to include and also include charts from multiple surveys in a single Dashboard.

-Dashboards are a little different from the standard Report that is included for each survey.
-The Report tab for your survey includes charts/graphs for each question of your survey – these are automatically generated based on system defaults and only include minor customization options.
+Dashboards are a little different from the Standard Report that is included for each survey.
+The Report tab for your survey includes charts/graphs for each question of your survey – these are automatically generated based on system defaults and only include slightly more limited customization options.

-Dashboards, on the other hand, are created by you – they need to be built chart by chart, in much the same way that you build a survey.
-While it’s a little more work to create a custom Dashboard, the upside is that you do have more charts to choose from and you have additional options such as filters that you can apply.
-Dashboards can include charts for all survey questions or just a select few – this is up to you.
+Dashboards, on the other hand, are created by you – they need to either be built chart by chart, in much the same way that you build a survey, or copied from a Standard Report.
+While it’s a little more work to create a custom Dashboard, the upside is that you can pick and choose the charts you want to include and also report on multiple surveys in a single Dashboard.

 How to Create a Dashboard